Mainland China

-"Mainland China" is a geopolitical term defined as the territory under direct administration of the People's Republic of China (PRC) in the aftermath of the Chinese Civil War.
+"Mainland China" (Note: Alternatively the term is also referred to as "the Chinese mainland" or "the mainland of China", which are preferred by explicitly pro-Beijing bodies, including the government of the People's Republic of China, the government of Hong Kong and the government of Macau.
+While the more common term in the English-speaking world and in Taiwan, Hong Kong, and Macau is "mainland China".) is a geopolitical term defined as the territory under direct administration of the People's Republic of China (PRC) in the aftermath of the Chinese Civil War.
 In addition to the geographical mainland, the geopolitical sense of the term includes islands such as Hainan, Chongming, and Zhoushan.
-It is also important to note that the terms "the Chinese mainland" or "the mainland of China" are preferred by explicitly pro-Beijing bodies, (Note: This primarily includes the government of the People's Republic of China, the government of Hong Kong and the government of Macau.) while the more common term in the English-speaking world and in Taiwan is "mainland China".

-By convention, territories covered by the term exclude:
+By convention, the following territories are excluded from the term: